Blog

 AI-Powered Follow-Up Templates for Email and WhatsApp

 Habsy includes customizable AI-powered templates for both email and WhatsApp follow-up.
 Recruiters can set up message sequences for different candidate segments before heading out.
 Hot candidates receive a same-day message with a direct link to the most relevant open role.
 Passive candidates enter a longer nurture sequence.
-Every message is personalized based on the notes and tags you added at the moment of capture, so outreach scales without losing the human touch.
+Every message is personalized based on the notes and categories you added at the moment of capture, so outreach scales without losing the human touch.

 Why Lead Capture for Recruiters Is a Long-Term Pipeline Strategy